 Experience: You will have a minimum of 5 years’ experience in outdoor guiding/leading with either young people or adults in remote wilderness settings and (provide copies with your application):

-- Or: A minimum of 10 years’ experience working in the outdoor sector inclusive of at least 5 years of adult guiding (preferably in the area of adult training and instruction).
+- Or Minimum of 10 years’ experience working in the outdoor sector inclusive of at least 5 years of adult guiding (preferably in the area of adult training and instruction).

 Qualifications/licences (provide copies with your application):

-- Leader’s wilderness first aid (LWFA or PHEC) qualification;
+- Leader’s wilderness first aid (LWFA or PHEC) qualification, or equivalent;

-- Single pitch climbing instructor’s qualification and/or multi-pitch climbing instructor’s qualification (ACIA, PACI or other recognised authority); and
+- Single pitch climbing instructor’s qualification and/or multi-pitch climbing instructor’s qualification (ACIA, PACI or other recognised authority), or equivalent;

 - A current, unrestricted “C” class (manual) Australian driver’s licence.